ivotron/popper2-paper/paper.md

 ### Workflow Runner

-The Workflow runner is in charge of parsing the `.yml` files, i.e. the workflow files and the configuration files through their corresponding parsers and creating an internal representation for it.
+The Workflow runner is in charge of taking a parsed workflow representation as input and executing it.
 It also downloads actions referenced by the steps in a workflow, checks the presence of secrets that are required by a workflow and routes the execution of a step to the configured container engine through the requested resource manager.
 The runner also maintains a cache directory to optimize multiple aspects of execution such as avoid cloning repositories if they have been already cloned previously.
 Thus, this component orchestrates the entire workflow execution process.